snowyu/isdk-demo.js/README.md

   * `...`: the specified engine options(optional).
 * [copy][copy] task: copy the file to the dest.
   * dest *(String)*: the dest folder or file name.
+  * overwrite *(Boolean)*: whether overwrite the dest file if it's exist. default to false.

 ## License